chrisl8/ArloBot/README.md

 `~/catkin_ws/src/Arlobot/scripts/tf2pdf.sh`

 ## Workstation via [x11docker](https://github.com/mviereck/x11docker)
-If you do not have any of the supported versions of Ubuntu on your laptop you can try using [x11docker](https://github.com/mviereck/x11docker):
+If you do not have any of the supported versions of Ubuntu on your workstation laptop you can try using [x11docker](https://github.com/mviereck/x11docker):

 ```
 bash <(wget -qO- --no-cache https://raw.githubusercontent.com/chrisl8/ArloBot/new-serial-interface/workstation-via-x11docker.sh)